layer6ai-labs/TabDPT-inference/README.md

 TabDPT is available on [Hugging Face](https://huggingface.co/Layer6/TabDPT).

-To set up this repo, first ensure you have `python >= 3.11`.
+To set up this repo, first ensure you have Python 3.10 or 3.11.
 Then, run the following:
 ```
 git clone git@github.com:layer6ai-labs/TabDPT.git
 cd TabDPT